BN - WED - State Group Life Missing/Incorrect ABBR Report

 - The ABBR should be entered or fixed prior to the first payroll in which State Group Life Insurance premiums will be charged.
 The ABBR effective date cannot be earlier than the hire date on each Employee Record.

 - HRS will NOT recognize a change in ABBR as an Event requiring Benefits Retro to calculate.
 In the event an ABBR has been changed after a payroll has run, a Payline Adjustment will be required to pick up the missing premium.
-If you cannot add a Payline Adjustment, please your AG Group for assistance.
+Please contact your AG Group for assistance with paylines.
 Please note: clicking the WiscIT button will not automatically create a ticket for you in Cherwell.

 ANNUAL BENEFIT BASE RATE (ABBR) AMOUNTS:

-- First Year: Must be based on an estimated annual salary during the first year the employee is eligible for the Wisconsin Retirement System (WRS).
+- First Year: Based on an estimated annual salary during the first year the employee is eligible for the Wisconsin Retirement System (WRS).

 - Transfers: The State Group Life ABBR must be based on the Transfer Record received from the transferring department/institution.